Investments

 23

-The Alliance for Education gives numerous awards to educators and school leaders in the district annually showcasing the leadership of those that work tirelessly to support students, with a focus on those committed to advancing racial equity.
-One of these awards is the Thomas B. Foster Award for Excellence that champions Seattle Public Schools principals who advance educational justice and racial equity in their schools.
-Every year, two $25,000 educational grants are awarded to selected principals.
+The Alliance for Education gives numerous awards to principals, educators and school-based staff across the district each year to those who tirelessly to support students and have proven to advance racial equity.
+One of these awards is the Thomas B. Foster Award for Excellence that spotlights Seattle Public Schools principals who advance educational justice and racial equity in their schools.
+Every year, two $25,000 grants are awarded to selected principals from community nominations.